 "I was able to work with many of the Certified Athletic Trainers there, learning different techniques I now use daily," she said.

-Due to her close proximity to campus, Bolognani is able to visit often and said she enjoys seeing her former professors and coaches and attending athletic events.
+Due to her proximity to campus, Bolognani can visit often and said she enjoys seeing her former professors and coaches and attending athletic events.
 For those still in their degree pursuits, she is hopeful that they are taking advantage of all the opportunities Castleton has to offer.

 "Enjoy it.
 Whether you're a student-athlete or student, it flies by," she said.
 "Pay attention to every detail because you never know when you're going to use it."